AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

    The *Match* value determines the logical operator that is used to join multiple conditions.
 Changing the *Match* setting changes all logical operators in the rule.
 It is not possible to combine `AND` and `OR` in the same rule.

    In this example, rather than searching for "yoga pants", there are two separate queries that search for "yoga" or "pants".
-This rule is less specific and will be triggered more often in the storefront than the other.
+This rule is less specific and is triggered more often in the storefront than the other.

    ![Rules - Match](assets/rules-match.png)

 1. To add another condition, click **Add condition** and repeat the process.

-## Step 3: Add event(s)
+## Step 3: Add events

-Event(s) are actions that change the search results when the conditions are met.
+events are actions that change the search results when the conditions are met.
 A single rule can have up to 25 events.

 1. Under *Events*, choose the **Event** to take place when the associated conditions are met.